A machine learning based control of complex systems: Final remarks

 \section{Final remarks}

 A methodology for control of complex systems based on the estimation of the control function, from the observation of the system and using a machine learning technique, was presented.
-Although in this particular case we have used the regression method based on Gaussian processes, the methodology allows us to use the regression technique that best suits the particular problem.
+Although in this particular case we have used the regression method based on Gaussian processes or Random Forest, the methodology allows us to use the regression technique that best suits the particular problem.

-Despite the existence of other control methods that use artificial intelligence strategies, the proposed method is novel in the sense that it directly approximates the control signal and does so with very little computational effort.

-Finally, results shows that the use machine learning techniques and numerical approximation of homoclinic orbits can be useful in the design of control techniques of complex systems.
+Despite the existence of other control methods that use artificial intelligence strategi es, see for example \cite{Moe} and references therein, th e proposed method is, as far as we know, novel in the sense that it directly approximate a nonlinear control signal from an rough estimate of homoclinic points and does so with very little computational effort.
+In addition, results suggest that the Proposed technique could be useful in the design of control or synchronization methodologies of complex systems like as \cite{Acosta}.

+Several aspects, although outside the scope of this work, remain as pending tasks.
+Among these aspects stand out: the optimization of the parameters ($q$, $k$ and $l$), selection of the sites to disturb or the design of a general criterion for the selection of regression strategy according to the number of data and dimension of the system.

+Finally, the aim of the work is to draw attention to two ideas: i) it is possible to convert the control target into a set of targets, which in some cases would simplify the control task, ii) it is possible to approximate the control $u(s_t)$ (not the system) using machine learning techniques.
+The results suggest that it is possible to implement both ideas into a simple control algorithm.